-Multiple Myeloma (MM) is a plasma cell cancer characterized by clonal proliferation of malignant plasma cells (B-cells) and overproduction of the abnormal immunoglobulin monoclonal protein (M-protein).
-In 2022, it was estimated that 4,000 Canadians were diagnosed with MM and 1,650 Canadians died from MM.
+MM is a plasma cell cancer characterized by clonal proliferation of malignant plasma cells (B cells) and overproduction of the abnormal immunoglobulin monoclonal protein (M protein).
+In 2022, it was estimated that 4,000 people in Canada were diagnosed with MM and 1,650 people in Canada died of MM.
 The 5-year survival for patients with MM is estimated to be approximately 50%, and although survival rates have improved in recent years due to advances in therapeutic options, MM remains incurable.
-The majority of patients with MM will relapse and many patients will become refractory to commonly used therapies.
-Patients with RRMM often undergo multiple rounds of treatment, with the duration of remission, depth of response, progression-free survival, and overall survival decreasing with each subsequent line of therapy.
-According to the clinical experts consulted by CADTH, the main treatment goals for patients with RRMM are to prolong survival, improve symptoms, minimize toxicities, and maintain or improve health-related quality of life (HRQoL).
-Therapies for the treatment of patients with RRMM, and the sequencing of these treatments, depends on eligibility for autologous stem cell transplant at diagnosis, age, comorbidities, previous treatments, prior toxicities, and line of therapy.
-According to the Cancer Care Ontario Joint Clinical Practice Guidelines and American Society for Clinical Oncology, treatment for RRMM includes triplet therapy consisting of proteasome inhibitors (Pls), immunomodulatory drugs (IMiDs), or monoclonal antibodies (mABs).
-There is no preferred therapy for RRMM in the fourth line and beyond settings, and at this stage of the disease patients may be treated with Pls, IMiD, and anti-CD38 and in some cases receive more than 1 Pl or IMiD, further limiting treatment options in later-lines of therapy.
+The majority of patients with MM will relapse, and many patients' MM will become refractory to commonly used therapies.
+Patients with r/r MM often undergo multiple rounds of treatment, with the duration of remission, depth of response, PFS, and OS decreasing with each subsequent line of therapy.
+According to the clinical experts we consulted, the main treatment goals for patients with r/r MM are to prolong survival, improve symptoms, minimize toxicities, and maintain or improve HRQoL.
+Therapies for the treatment of patients with r/r MM, and the sequencing of these treatments, depends on eligibility for autologous stem cell transplant at diagnosis, age, comorbidities, previous treatments, prior toxicities, and line of therapy.
+According to the Cancer Care Ontario Joint Clinical Practice Guidelines and American Society for Clinical Oncology, treatment for r/r MM includes triplet therapy consisting of proteasome inhibitors, immunomodulatory drugs, or monoclonal antibodies.
+There is no preferred therapy for r/r MM in the fourth line and beyond settings; at this stage of the disease, patients may be treated with proteasome inhibitors, immunomodulatory drugs, and anti-CD38 and in some cases receive more than 1 proteasome inhibitor or immunomodulatory drugs, further limiting treatment options in later-lines of therapy.

-Elranatamab injection has been approved by Health Canada for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least 3 prior lines of therapy including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody, and who have demonstrated disease progression on the last therapy.
-Elranatamab is a bispecific antibody comprised of humanized anti- B-cell maturation antigen (BCMA) and anti-CD3s targeting arms paired on an IgG2a backbone with nullified Fc binding function, which leads to a longer half-life.
-Elranatamab binds to both BCMA-expressing multiple myeloma (MM) cells and T-cells, effectively creating a bridge between them.
+Elranatamab injection has been approved by Health Canada for the treatment of adult patients with r/r MM who have received at least 3 prior lines of therapy including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody, and who have demonstrated disease progression on the last therapy.
+Elranatamab is a bispecific antibody comprised of humanized anti-BCMA and anti-CD3-epsilon targeting arms paired on an IgG2a backbone with nullified Fc binding function, which leads to a longer half-life.
+Elranatamab binds to both BCMA-expressing MM cells and T cells, effectively creating a bridge between them.
 Activated T cells release perforin and granzyme B leading to cytolysis of MM cells.
-The recommended dosing schedule for elranatamab, via subcutaneous injection, is 12 mg on Day 1 and 32 on Day 4 of Week 1, followed by a full treatment dose of 76 mg administered weekly from week 2 to week 24.
-For patients who have received at least 24 weeks of treatment and have achieved a response (i.e., an International Myeloma Working Group [IMWG] response category of partial response or better with responses persisting for at least 2 months), the dose interval should transition to an every two-week schedule.
+The recommended dosing schedule for elranatamab, via subcutaneous injection, is 12 mg on day 1 and 32 on day 4 of week 1, followed by a full treatment dose of 76 mg administered weekly from week 2 to week 24.
+For patients who have received at least 24 weeks of treatment and have achieved a response (i.e., an International Myeloma Working Group [IMWG] response category of partial response or better with responses persisting for at least 2 months), the dose interval should transition to an every 2-week schedule.